ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 👍 Cohesion, clarity, and English grammar.

 In the oil industry, events in wells can cause economic damage, environmental accidents, and human casualties.
-Solutions based on Artificial Intelligence or Machine Learning for Early Detection of events have shown promise for different industries.
-In 2019, after recognizing the importance and the lack of public datasets related to events in producing oil wells, Petrobras developed and made public the 3W Dataset first version, consisting of Multivariate Time Series labeled by experts corresponding to undesirable events or to periods of normal operation.
-Since then, the 3W Dataset has been explored and the published works already form a considerable scientific framework.
-Over the last few years, the 3W Dataset has also been evolved by Petrobras.
-For example, its structure was considerably modified, and more labeled data were incorporated.
-This data article describes the 3W Dataset current publicly available version and its publication will encourage and support the 3W Community to develop robust methodologies, digital products and services that can detect undesirable events early enough to enable corrective or mitigating actions.
+Solutions based on artificial intelligence or machine learning for early detection have shown promise across industries.
+In 2019, recognizing the importance and lack of public datasets related to events in producing oil wells, Petrobras developed and publicly released the first version of the 3W Dataset, consisting of Multivariate Time Series labeled by experts as either undesirable events or periods of normal operation.
+Since then, the 3W Dataset has been explored, and published works have already formed a considerable scientific framework.
+Over the last few years, Petrobras has further developed the dataset.
+For example, its structure has been modified, and more labeled data incorporated.
+This data article describes the 3W Dataset’s current publicly available version, and its publication will encourage and support the 3W Community in developing robust methodologies, digital products, and services that can detect undesirable events early enough to enable corrective or mitigating actions.

 ### Background & Summary ⁉️